Fall Sensory Table Ideas – set up an autumn tablescape for toddlers and preschoolers to explore the textures, colours and wonders of fall.

-Now that Hallowe’en is over, I’ll be sharing all the Fall activities we’ve been doing.
-To start, we’ve had this Fall Sensory Table set up for week, and the hooligans have been exploring the colours, and textures of various fall items.
+With October on the horizon, I’ll be sharing all the Fall activities we’ve been doing.
+To start, we combined mirror play with our Fall Sensory Table this week.
+The hooligans have really enjoyed exploring the colours, and textures of various fall items on a reflective surface.

 What is a Sensory Table?